funkygao/hbase-code/tuning.rst

 seek        2ns         5ns         15ns        50ns            10ms            100us       -
 throuput    6500MB/s    3000        2200        800             100             250         100
 =========== =========== =========== =========== =============== =============== =========== ================

+Summary:

+Memory access is as little as 6 times faster for sequential reads, or 100,000 times faster for random reads than reading from disk